monperrus/katacoda-scenarios-2/CI/step4.md

 #### Using the Supertest module

-Click on `Copy to Editor` below to add the file `request.js` with the following content to the tests directory:
+Click on `Copy to Editor` below to add the file `request.js` with the following content to the tests directory.

 <pre class="file" data-filename="server/tests/request.js" data-target="replace">
 // Import the supertest module and the API server